janpetzold/az305-learning/README.md

 - [Azure Service Bus message queues](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions#queues "https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions#queues") is a message broker system built on top of a dedicated messaging infrastructure.
 Like Azure queues, Service Bus holds messages until the target is ready to receive them.
 - [Azure Service Bus publish-subscribe topics](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions#topics-and-subscriptions "https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions#topics-and-subscriptions") are like queues but can have multiple subscribers.
 When a message is sent to a topic, multiple components can be triggered to perform a task.

 Azure Service Bus queues provide advanced message handing, and can group messages into a transaction.
+Service Bus uses a publication/subscription method for messages with polling.

 Azure Event Hubs is a fully managed, big data streaming platform and event ingestion service.
 It implements a distinct **pull** mode: